Filippe1/basicprograms/README.md

 # batches
-programs for generating data to a file and computing data from a file
+programs for generating data to a file and computing batch means from a file.
+Also a program for unittesting is present.